snowplow-archive/scalding-example-project/README.md

-# scalding-example-project
+# Scalding Example Project

+## Introduction

-**Scalding Example Project** is Twitter's Scalding [`WordCountJob`] [wordcount] example adapted to run on Hadoop as a standalone project.
+This is Twitter's Scalding [`WordCountJob`] [wordcount] example adapted to run on Hadoop as a standalone job - i.e. without requiring `scald.rb` etc.

-This was built by the [SnowPlow Analytics] [snowplow] team as a proof of concept for running Scalding on Amazon EMR.
+This was built as a Scala SBT 0.11.3 project by the [SnowPlow Analytics] [snowplow] team as a proof of concept for running ETL jobs built in Scalding on Amazon EMR.

 ## Building